-△ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For

-the fiscal quarter ended March 31, 2022

-or
+Securities registered pursuant to Section 12(b) of the Act:

+Large Accelerated Filer $\square$

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39724 LIQUIDIA CORPORATION (Exact Name of Registrant as Specified in Its Charter) Delaware 85-1710962 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 419 Davis Drive, Suite 100 Morrisville, North Carolina 27560 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (919) 328-4400 N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value per share LQDA The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Title of each class Trading Symbol(s) Name of each exchange on which register Common stock, \$0.001 par value per share LQDA The Nasdaq Stock Market LLC , , , , , , , , , , , , , , , , , , , nonths (or for such shorter p d to be filed by Section 13 or 15(d) of the Securities eriod that the registrant was required to file such reports), ⊠ No □

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Non-accelerated Filer $\boxtimes$ Smaller Reporting Company ⊠ Large Accelerated Filer $\square$ Accelerated Filer $\square$ Emerging Growth Company ⊠
+Non-accelerated Filer $\boxtimes$

+Smaller Reporting Company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act 🗵
+Emerging Growth Com ipany 🖂 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition percomplying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Accounting transitions are complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Accounting transitions are companied to the extended transition percomplying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Accounting transition percomplying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Accounting transition percomplying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Accounting transitions are considered pursuant to Section 13(b).
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠
+Yes $\square$ No $\boxtimes$

-As of May 3, 2022, there were 64,344,476 shares of the registrant's common stock outstanding.
+As of August 1, 2022, there were 64,362,336 shares of the registrant's common stock outstanding.